divyatripathigit/Portfolio/README.md

 ├── style.css         # CSS file for styling, layout, and color themes ├── README.txt        # Project documentation (this file)
 │
-└── images/           # Folder containing image assets
-    └── profile.jpg   # Profile picture used in the Home Section
+└── profile.jpeg      # Profile picture used in the Home Section

 ------------------------------------------------------------------------
 SECTIONS INCLUDED